awsdocs/amazon-athena-user-guide/doc_source/lf-athena-access.md

 1. A principal runs a `SELECT` query in Athena\.

-1. Athena analyzes the query and checks Lake Formation permissions to see if the principal has been granted access to the the table, table partitions \(if applicable\), and table columns\.
+1. Athena analyzes the query and checks Lake Formation permissions to see if the principal has been granted access to the table, table partitions \(if applicable\), and table columns\.

 1. If the principal has access, Athena requests credentials from Lake Formation\.
 If the principal *does not* have access, Athena issues an access denied error\.